-Mr Chang See Hiang was appointed to the Board on 1 March 2019 and was last re-elected as a Director on 29 April 2019.
-Mr Chang has been an advocate and solicitor of the Supreme Court of Singapore since 1979 and is currently the Senior Consultant of the law practice, Chang See Hiang & Partners.
+Mr Chang See Hiang was appointed to the Board on 1 March 2019 and was last re-elected as a Director on 28 April 2022.
+Mr Chang has been an advocate and solicitor of the Supreme Court of Singapore since 1979 and is the Founder and Consultant of the law practice, Chang See Hiang & Partners.